-- 7.8 The report and completed Action Plan will form the final record of each audit. - 7.9 Periodic reports will be provided to each Audit Committee detailing progress in completing the Annual Internal Audit Plan and highlighting any key matters arising.
+- 7.9 Periodic reports will be provided to each Council's Audit Committee detailing progress in completing the Annual Internal Audit Plan and highlighting any key matters arising.
 These progress reports will also provide information on any consultancy work undertaken by Internal Audit.

-- 7.10 The progress reports to each Audit Committee may also provide information in relation to Internal Audit recommendations that remain outstanding. - 7.11 All Internal Audit recommendations are logged on each Council's Pentana system, with responsibility for monitoring implementation allocated to the relevant manager.
+The progress reports to each Audit Committee may also provide information in relation to Internal Audit recommendations that remain outstanding. - 7.10 All Internal Audit recommendations are logged on each Council's Pentana system, with responsibility for monitoring implementation allocated to the relevant manager.
 This allows managers to close recommendations as they are implemented, and allows Internal Audit to monitor real time progress on an ongoing basis.